das-kushal/bpmn-to-neo4j-frontend/README.md

 # BPMN-To-Neo4j Frontend

-This is a frontend which can be used to create a BPMN diagram and then export it to Neo4j database and visualise the graph in the browser itself
+This is the frontend which can be used to create a BPMN diagram and then export it to Neo4j database and visualise the graph in the browser itself!

 ## What are the features included: